As a multidisciplinary creative, my recent major projects include:

 Selling out its opening night, this showcase offered a varied and riotous display of what d/Deaf and disabled artists can do when given the space to produce our own work and tell our own stories.
 My role involved curating the project, funding and applications to ACE, project and budget management, some of the producing, developing the application process and commissioning artists, directors, etc.

 Art, Activism and Access is an article series exploring the d/Deaf and disabled arts scene, and critically engaging with the challenges that it faces.
-Focusing on one or two artists for each article, I have written about artists including Amelia Cavallo, Keith Salmon, Sarah Ezekiel, Miss Jacqui and Jenny Sealey.
+Focusing on showcasing and building the profile of emerging disabled artists, I have written about artists including Amelia Cavallo, Keith Salmon, Sarah Ezekiel, Miss Jacqui and Jenny Sealey.

 “This iteration of the Barbican’s Pit Party series has shown that D/deaf and disabled performers have much to offer theatre, even though most of our industry tends to shun and ignore them” – Scott Matthewman – The Reviews Hub